yym68686/ChatGPT-Telegram-Bot/README.md

 - I deployed a robot with docker compose.
 If the documentation is placed on the server locally, which directory should it be mounted to in order to take effect?
 Do I need to set additional configurations and modify the code?

 You can directly send the documentation to the robot through the chat box, and the robot will automatically parse the documentation.
 To use the documentation dialogue function, you need to enable the historical conversation feature.
 There is no need for additional processing of the documentation.

+- I still can't get it to work...
+I want to use it in a group, I've set the ADMIN_LIST to myself, and the GROUP_LIST to that group, with the whitelist left empty.
+However, only I can use it in that group, other members in the group are prompted with no permission, what's going on?

+Here's a troubleshooting guide: Please carefully check if the GROUP_LIST is correct.
+The ID of a Telegram group starts with a negative sign followed by a series of numbers.
+If it's not, please use this bot [bot](https://t.me/getidsbot) to reacquire the group ID.

 ## References